Larkburger

-Larkburger is an American restaurant chain that makes its food from "all-natural ingredients".
+Larkburger was an American restaurant chain that made its food from "all-natural ingredients".
 It first opened in Edwards, Colorado, in 2006.
-Many of the restaurant's ingredients are made on-site.
-The restaurant is known for using wooden trays instead of plastic ones, wrapping burgers in brown paper, and placing side dishes inside cardboard boxes.
-This is all done to make the restaurant as organic and as eco-friendly as possible.
+Many of the restaurant's ingredients were made on-site.
+The restaurant was known for using wooden trays instead of plastic ones, wrapping burgers in brown paper, and placing side dishes inside cardboard boxes.
+This was all done to make the restaurant as organic and as eco-friendly as possible.
 The chain currently has three locations, with two currently open.

 As of January 29, 2019, Larkburger announced a rebranding to Lark Spot, and the closure of 6 locations: Downtown Denver, Washington Park, University Hills, and Broomfield, Colorado locations as well as both of their Kansas City restaurants.